The best FiiO of 2023:

 - Dimensions: 70.5 x 130.0 x 16.5 mm.

 The Fiio M11 Pro is the best DAP the company has ever designed.
-It is a truly exquisite digital music player.
+It's a truly exquisite digital music player.
 It's thin, but it's built like a tank.
 The chassis is made of aluminum and the rear part of carbon fiber.
 It integrates a 5.15-inch screen that allows you to enjoy high-definition movies with the best sound on the market.
 The display has a resolution of 1440 x 720p and an 18:9 aspect ratio.

 The operating system works perfectly.
 The Fiio M11 Pro integrates the new 7872 hexa-core processor that offers performance comparable to the Snapdragon 625.
 You can access and download any application without waiting any time.